Faraway Worlds is reader-supported. If you buy something through a link on this page, we may earn a small commission.

 Hostels are, of course, cheaper, but a private room with a shared bathroom will still cost around ₱1,200 per night.
 A bed in a dorm room also averages around ₱400 per night, per person, although there are definitely cheaper options out there.See the highest rated hostels in Philippines

 Budget to spend around ₱14,600 for two for a week in Philippines.
-This assumes you’re cooking some of the time and drinking a small amount of alcohol.
+This assumes you’re cooking some of the time and drinking some alcohol.

 If you enjoy eating out, you can expect to pay around ₱2,600 for a nice dinner for two, including an alcoholic drink.
 A meal at a pub is likely to be around ₱900 for two, with cheaper meals available (especially for lunch) for around ₱215 each.

 Assuming that you’ll be eating out some of the time, budget at least ₱2,000 a week for groceries.
-If you enjoy a few drinks, you’ll need to increase this amount – beer costs around ₱70 for a 500ml bottle and good bottle of wine is around ₱500, although you can always find cheaper options in the supermarket.
+If you enjoy a few drinks, you’ll need to increase this amount – beer costs around ₱70 for a 500ml bottle and good bottle of wine is around ₱500, from a shop, although there are cheaper options available.
 Milk typically costs around ₱55 for a two-litre bottle and you can expect to pay around ₱170 for a cappuccino from a local café.

 Getting around Philippines is easiest with a bus.
 Transport costs fluctuate depending how much you travel, but budgeting around ₱2,600 for two per week is a good starting point.
 This should allow you to take a couple of longer bus trips.
 If you’re planning on doing any tours or using hop-on hop-off buses, you’ll need to up your budget a bit.